4. Find a French lawyer or paralegal

 Question & AnswerCan I have my Small Claims Court trial in French?

-Here are some ways to find a lawyer or paralegal who speaks French:
+Here are some ways to find a lawyer or paralegal that speaks French to help you with your civil proceeding:

 The Association of French-Speaking Jurists of Ontario